DimaAllikvee/prompt-platform/README.md

 ## Features

-* Show a list of all prompts.
+* Show a list of all prompts
-* Show a prompt by ID.
+* Show a prompt by ID
-* Add a new prompt.
+* Add a new prompt
-* Update a prompt.
+* Update a prompt
-* Delete a prompt.
+* Delete a prompt
-* Show prompts by author.
+* Show prompts by author
-* Show prompts by tag.
+* Show prompts by tag
-* Search prompts by title or content.
+* Search prompts by title or content
-* Show all tags.
+* Show all tags
-* Add a tag.
+* Add a tag
-* Delete a tag.
+* Delete a tag
-* Show all users.
+* Show all users
-* Show a user by ID.
+* Show a user by ID
-* Add a new user.
+* Add a new user
-* Update user data.
+* Update user data
-* Delete a user.
+* Delete a user

 ## User Roles